zhou-1/GRE-2018/Quantitive/Valuable questions.md

 3. Employees who earn $20 per hour will be given an increase of $1 per hour.
 The percent increase base on this.
 Question: an employee who earns less than $20 per hour will be given a percent increase that is greater than the percent increase that will be given to the employees who earn $20 per hour ?
 4. Three different committees consist of 8, 10, and 13 people, respectively.
 If N is the total number of different people in the 3 committees combined, what is the least possible value of N ?
+5. Least range of dollar amount of catrgories.
+6. Amy and Jed are among in a line of 35 people.
+Number before Amy plus number after Jed is 24.
+If there are 15 people behind Amy, including Jed, how many people are in front of Jed?